leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ### CDF, pdf, Variance, moments

-Here is a list of common concepts related to real probability distributions.
+Here is a list of common concepts about real probability distributions.

 - Probability density function of a random variable `X : Ω → E` in a space with measure `P : Measure Ω`, with respect to measure `Q : Measure E`: `pdf X P Q`
-- Cumulative distribution function of a measure `P`: `cdf P`
+- Cumulative distribution function of `P : Measure ℝ`: `cdf P`.
+This is a `StieltjesFunction`, a monotone right continuous real function
 - Expectation of `X` under `P`: `P[X]`
 - Variance: `variance X P`
 - Moment of order `p`: `moment X p P`